bigkorupto/awesome-nocode/README.md

 ## No Code

-- [**No Code (Classic Open Source Version)**](https://github.com/kelseyhightower/nocode) ★19 551 by Kelsey Hightower -- No code is the best way to write secure and reliable applications.
+- [**No Code (Classic Open Source Version, Free Download)**](https://github.com/kelseyhightower/nocode) ★19 551 by Kelsey Hightower -- No code is the best way to write secure and reliable applications.
 Write nothing; deploy nowhere; 1 792 open issues, 297 open pull requests.